Aussiedroid/AD-EDWarthogEnhancedScript/ED Bindings/Readme.md

 Do you own/play with one of these _(pictured below)_?

-YES, choose 'WITH MFG Crosswind', NO, choose 'WITHOUT MFG Crosswind'.
+YES, choose 'WITH MFG Crosswind'.
+NO, choose 'WITHOUT MFG Crosswind'.
 ![MFG Crosswind](https://github.com/Aussiedroid/AD-ED-EnhancedWarthogScript/blob/master/ED%20Bindings/WITH%20MFG%20Crosswind/folder.jpg "MFG Crosswind Rudder Pedals")

 `Copy To:`